your memories. forever.

-Currently in session at The Hive in North Kingstown, Village at Waterman Lake in Greenville, and on the University of Rhode Island campus in Kingston, RI.
-Upcoming possibilities include the Osher Lifelong Learning Institute at URI (winter session).
+Currently in session at The Willett Free Library in Saunderstown, RI.
+Past locations: The Hive in North Kingstown, Village at Waterman Lake in Greenville, and the Osher Lifelong Learning Institute at URI.

 One-on-one consultations are available to provide guidance during any stage of your project.
 Jennifer can help you with your writing, photo scanning, or book design.

 a note from Jennifer Shaker, founder of Memory Lane:

 When I was a child, I wrote an essay in school about my hero...and I chose my grandmother.
 As an adult, I realized that I had heard many of her stories multiple times, but began to worry that I may forget the details.
 I purchased a voice recorder, and I was amazed at how she opened up to me.
 It means so much to know that I will always have her voice telling me all of my old favorite stories, along with many new ones that offered me a different perspective on life.
 Turning those stories into a book was one of the most rewarding things I have ever done.
 I became passionate about sharing this amazing process with others so that they can preserve their own precious stories and connect with each other in whole new meaningful ways.

 My credentials include an undergraduate degree in Fine Arts and a master's degree in Library and Information Studies from the University of Rhode Island.
 I am a Certified Guided Autobiography Instructor through the Birren Center for Autobiographical Studies.
 I belong to Personal Historians Northeast, Historic Wickford, Rhode Island Library Association, and Daughters of the American Revolution.
 I am a voracious reader and I enjoy writing and communications of all kinds.
 I look forward to meeting you soon and discussing how we can bring your next project to life!